 On October 31st, I leave Cape Town for Auckland, New Zealand via a long flight through Kuala Lumpur.
 New Zealand (their rugby team is known as the All Blacks) is buzzing from their exciting victory in the world rugby championships – first win in almost 25 years!
 The All Blacks are an exciting and favorite opponent of the South African Springboks.

 After a few days on the North Island I head south to Christchurch.
-This is my first visit to New Zealand, so there is no point of comparison for before and after the recent earthquake.
-Sadly I hear there was much damage to some of Christchurch’s most precious buildings.
+This is my first visit to New Zealand, so there’s no point of comparison for before and after the recent earthquake.
+Sadly, I hear there was much damage to some of Christchurch’s most precious historical buildings.

 Greymouth is at the mouth of the Grey River.
 It’s the biggest town on the west coast and has a gold-mining history.
 When the gold ran out, the city became the hub of the coal, fishing, forestry, and farming communities.
 There are many activities in the area including white-water rafting, sea kayaking, and fantastic hiking.
 Other points of interest include a local brewery, a history museum, and the Jade Boulder Gallery where they make greenstone jewelry.